nazariyg/Phred/README.md

 * Let input filters alternatively validate and sanitize values with text-bases constraints so that, for example, "int|minmax[1,10]|..." would be validating the value as an integer number and then clamping it to [1, 10] range if needed.
 Make the constraints to be easy to remember and consistent.
 Support new types of input with added constraints, such as "alpha", "alphanum", "alphanumdash", "phone", "ssn", "nonempty" and more.
 * Add support for caching.
 Provide the developer with a choice between multiple caching engines and lay the foundation for the caching of generated HTML content, perhaps with micro-caching for small HTML fragments.
 Improve the response time by caching the information read from the configuration files.
 * Implement support for request routing.
 Probably don't go into creating any new semantics that developers would have to learn before writing routs and try adapting regular expressions instead.
+* Possibly make the methods in the request and response classes non-static.
 * Add support for a templating engine.
 Let the developer choose without freely between the templating engine and the PHP's built-in capabilities for HTML rendering.
 * Add support for high-quality and comprehensible ORM.
 Consider adding a query builder as well.
 * Address the main security vulnerabilities that any web application should look out for, such as XSS, CSRF, and others.
 * Let developers run unit tests on requests and responses locally by implementing all necessary mechanics for request emulation.
+* Add a dependency container for unit testing.
 * Add support for code profiling and benchmarking.
 * Consider making the request flow partially or entirely event-based.
 * Facilitate the reception and validation of user-sent files with one or more dedicated classes.